How to Set Up Conversion Funnels in Google Analytics | Ultimate-Guide

 So now we are ready to depict the first target and thus the first conversion funnel in Google Analytics.

-As an example for the representation of the target project or the conversion funnel we take the presented example of the micro-conversion "Increase registration test phase" in adhook.
+As an example for the representation of the target project or the conversion funnel we take the presented example of the micro-conversion "Increase registration test phase" in Adhook.

 First we define a target action in Google Analytics "Increase registrations".